A1nz2802/networking/chapter-5/README.md

-# MAC Address Learning Lab
+# Analyzing Ethernet LAN Switching

 This lab was tested with the following images:
 - `Linux-ubuntu-server-20.04` (Linux host)